We are still developing the program based on submissions for the different calls. Check back periodically for updates.

 Session 2 (11:00-12:30)

-- Workshop: A pedagogical experience with Wearable Technologies using MIT App Inventor and BBC Micro:bit
+- Workshop: A practical introduction to Internet of Things(IOT) using MIT App Inventor and Micro:bit

 - Workshop: The Mobile CSP Computer Science Principles Curriculum

 The Summit ends earlier on the third day in order to accomodate visitors travel needs.